17 Solitary Ways for Introverts to Make Money (No Conversation Required)

-Lots of sites will send you free books and/or pay you to write book reviews.
-Here are 18 of them.
-If you’re an avid reader, it’s a great way to save money!
+Lots of sites will send you free books or pay you to write book reviews (or both).
+If you’re an avid reader, it’s a great way to make or save money!

 Some sites will publish your review in their magazine or blog.
 Some will ask you to publish at your own blog or on Amazon.
 Most ask for your honest review, but a few will only pay for positive reviews.